Working groups

 • Helena Ribeiro (Chairperson)

-The Working Group for the European Symposium of the EAS focuses on the organisation of the next European Symposium for Aerobiology (ESA), which are held every 4 years.
-The last ESA took place in Vilnius, Lithuania, in July 2024, with the next to be hosted in Porto, Portugal, in 2028.
+The Working Group for the European Symposium focuses on the organisation of the next European Symposium for Aerobiology (ESA), which are held every 4 years.
+The last ESA took place in Vilnius, Lithuania, in July 2024, and the next symposium will be hosted in Porto, Portugal, in 2028.

 The specifications for organising the European Symposium on Aerobiology can be found in this document: ESA-specifications